 When you visit the f.lux website or use our software, we work hard to protect your privacy.

 Our Software uses online mapping services (including Google Maps) to find your location, usually just once when you set things up. f.lux needs this information to calculate the times of your sunrise and sunset.
 Since operating systems and hardware are changing quickly, f.lux also has an automatic update feature that does daily checks and sends some information about your computer configuration to us.
 We collect information about which versions and features of the f.lux software are used.
-When you tell us to, we integrate with your home lighting (and to make this work, sometimes we talk to web services owned and operated by other companies over the Internet).
+When you tell us to, we integrate with your home lighting (and to make this work, sometimes we talk to web services owned and operated by other companies).

 We intend that everything we do that could impact your privacy is visible to you.
 For example, on our Website, you can see a Facebook Like button, and in the Software, you can see a Google Map displayed in a window, and updates to the software can be skipped (but we’ll try to make them worth your while).